latchbio/latch/docs/source/snakemake/tutorial.md

 ## Step 4: Run the workflow

+Upload data, and then click execute
 Snakemake support is currently uses JIT (Just-In-Time) registration.
 This means that the workflow produced by `latch register` will register a second workflow, which will run the actual Snakemake jobs.

 Once the workflow finishes running, results will be deposited to [Latch Data](https://console.latch.bio/data) under the `Snakemake Outputs` folder.

 ## Next Steps

-* Learn more about the lifecycle of a Snakemake workflow on Latch by reading our [manual](../snakemake/lifecycle.md).
+- Learn more about the lifecycle of a Snakemake workflow on Latch by reading our [manual](../snakemake/lifecycle.md).
-* Learn about how to modify Snakemake workflows to be cloud-compatible [here](../snakemake/cloud.md).
+- Learn about how to modify Snakemake workflows to be cloud-compatible [here](../snakemake/cloud.md).
-* Visit [troubleshooting](../snakemake/troubleshooting.md) to diagnose and find solutions to common issues.
+- Visit [troubleshooting](../snakemake/troubleshooting.md) to diagnose and find solutions to common issues.
-* Visit the repository of [public examples](https://github.com/latchbio/latch-snakemake-examples) of Snakemake workflows on Latch.
+- Visit the repository of [public examples](https://github.com/latchbio/latch-snakemake-examples) of Snakemake workflows on Latch.